-Caruso 85/15 Plan for Shopping Center at Agua Hedionda Lagoon
+Caruso 85/15 Plan for a Shopping Center at Agua Hedionda Lagoon

 Caruso Affliiated with their 85/15 Plan would like everyone to think their project is about saving open space, and not a huge shopping center on a lagoon.
 But the land they claim to save is already saved.
 And the shopping center is the densest in this area and is projected to draw traffic from LA to Mexico.
 Good projects don’t need to go to the ballot box, buy TV ads, and mail out thousands of slick fliers.
 Good projects go through a standard review and give and take process to address community concerns.
 Thousands of Carlsbad residents were shown pretty pictures, but there are no assurances that is what gets built.
 The devil is in the details and this initiative has a lot of details in its 397 pages.
 Details that assure the developer has full control for the next 15 years – with no control by the people, city Commissions, or even the Mayor and City Council.
 Want an LA developer to decide what gets built in Carlsbad?
 If this initiative passes see how many of his friends line up to be next.

 One concern from this project is air quality.
-See response to the letter addressing air quality impacts from this project.
+See the letter addressing air quality impacts from this project.
 Water quality is also an issue as the project’s property lines the south side of Agua Hedionda lagoon.
 Read the review of Caruso’s environmental analysis here.

 Recent developments in Carlsbad’s adoption of its new General Plan: